Back to: Australia's welfare snapshots

 people leaving care (Specialist Homelessness Services clients): Clients of Specialist Homeless Services who, in their first support period of the reporting year:

-• had a dwelling type of hospital, psychiatric hospital or unit, disability support, rehabilitation, aged care facility
+- had a dwelling type of hospital, psychiatric hospital or unit, disability support, rehabilitation, aged care facility

-• reported their reason for seeking assistance as transition from foster care or child safety residential care, or transition from other care arrangements.
+- reported their reason for seeking assistance as transition from foster care or child safety residential care, or transition from other care arrangements.

-physical abuse: Non-accidental physical act inflicted on a person by another person.
-Behaviours can include slaps, hits, punches, being pushed down stairs or across a room, choking and burns, as well as the use of knives, firearms and other weapons.
-For some data sources, physical abuse refers only to incidents that occurred before a certain age.
-For example, in the Australian Bureau of Statistics Personal Safety Survey, physical abuse refers only to incidents that occurred before the age of 15, non-accidental physical acts after this age are referred to as assault.
+physical violence: Non-accidental physical act inflicted on a person by another person.
+Can include slaps, hits, punches, being pushed down stairs or across a room, choking and burns, as well as the use of knives, firearms and other weapons, or threats of such acts.
+For some data sources, the term physical abuse is used to refer to physical violence in specific contexts or for a certain age group, such as elder abuse or child abuse.
+For example, in the Personal Safety Survey, physical abuse refers only to incidents that occurred before the age of 15.

 poker: Poker refers to a group of card games in which the winner of each hand is determined according to the combinations of players’ cards, at least some of which remain hidden until the end of the hand.

-population dependency ratio: Ratio of population aged 0–14 and 65 and over per 100 population aged 15–64.
+population dependency ratio: ratio of population aged 0–14 and 65 and over per 100 population aged 15–64.

 post-school qualification: See non-school qualification.